 Whenever possible and appropriate, share a link to an official source to clarify an issue and offer to help in the future.

-Always give people proper credit for their work.
+Always credit the work of others.
 Before you post anything that’s not your own, make sure you have the right to do so.
-Better yet, link to the work instead.
+Better yet, link to the work itself instead.

-Always get permission from folks in an image before posting it.
+Always get permission from the folks in an image before posting it.